 "It was in lockdown that my business had to pivot.
-Overnight we lost our retail business and I had to think fast… Spending the days re-designing and speaking to customers over our social channels I learnt that people really loved the 'samples' from our end of year sale, and in particular the coats.
-They loved that the samples were limited edition and exclusive, It made them feel special."
-Simone tells me, seeing now that the pandemic was a "silver lining" moment that gave her a chance to pause and reset.
-And so, now Charlotte Simone thrives as a limited edition drop model which sees the coats only "live" online for a week and made in small batches from fabrics that are available or salvaged, which makes each collection not only that little bit more unique but ultimately a lot more sustainable and consciously produced too.
+Overnight, we lost our retail business, and I had to think fast," Simone tells me.
+"Spending the days re-designing and speaking to customers over our social channels, I learnt that people really loved the 'samples' from our end-of-year sale, and in particular the coats.
+They loved that the samples were limited edition and exclusive.
+It made them feel special."
+She sees now that the pandemic was a silver-lining moment that gave her a chance to pause and reset.
+Now, Charlotte Simone thrives as a limited-edition drop model, which sets the coats "live" online for only a week.
+The coats are made in small batches from fabrics that are available or salvaged, which makes each collection not only more unique but ultimately a lot more sustainable and consciously produced, too.